-I suspect she may be getting similar questions about the murder of journalists and cartoonists working for Charlie Hebdo in Paris and other recent events.
-She said she didn’t know how to answer without expressing her own opinions in ways that might lead to misunderstanding or sounding ‘unprofessional’ and even ‘intolerant’.
+I suspect she may be getting similar questions about the murder of journalists and cartoonists working for Charlie Hebdo in Paris and the beheading of Samuel Paty and other recent events.
+She said she didn’t know how to answer them without expressing her own opinions in ways that might lead to misunderstanding or sounding ‘unprofessional’ and even ‘intolerant’.
 She asked me for advice about how to deal with such issues.

 Political violence and extremism is rarely out of the news these days and they present particular challenges for teachers trying to allay fears or address the concerns of children and students.

-In recent decades the teaching profession – in my view proudly - has been at the forefront of promoting ‘multiculturalism’ including the religious toleranceand celebration of cultural diversity implied by that term.
-Now, and not just because of what happened at Woolwich, there are clear signs that ‘multiculturalism’ and all that it stands for, is on the defensive.
+In recent decades the teaching profession – in my view proudly - has been at the forefront of promoting the interests of a multi-cultrutal society including religious tolerance and the celebration of cultural diversity.
+Now, and not just because of what happened at Woolwich and Paris, there are clear signs that 'tolerance' is on the defensive.

-All statements of values are problematic of course, and perhaps particularly so where teachers are grappling with the difficult task of integrating their own personal values with a set of professional values such as the Teachers’ Standards – as was the case with the hapless new teacher I met last week.
+All statements of values are problematic of course, and perhaps particularly so where teachers are grappling with the difficult task of integrating their own personal values with a set of professional values such as the Teachers’ Standards – as was the case with the hapless new teacher I met in the secondary school.

 The coming together of personal and professional values – especially in a 'liberal' society such as ours - is usually a seamless integration of one with the other.
 Most teachers will look at the Teachers’ Standards and think they look more like ‘common sense’ than a professional code.